-Join Young Futures and support the Museum's ambitions to improve access to heritage for young people.
+Support the Museum's ambitions to improve access to arts and heritage for young people.

 'The Museum of the Home is a place of storytelling but it is first and foremost also a home: a place that invests in the community that surrounds it.
 Young Futures is about enabling young people to tell different stories in new ways.
 Being a part of this project for me is an exciting way to connect with my community.'

 Luise's LinkedIn profile

 'Museums in London have, historically, played a crucial role in education and promoting culture.
 However, it is becoming obvious that the culture they have traditionally preserved is not one that reflects the lived experience of everyone.
 In order for museums to be meaningful in the future, they need to be accessible and relatable to people from all backgrounds – both with respect to visitors and job opportunities.
 This change can't happen successfully without being informed by young people providing fresh, diverse perspectives.
 The Museum of the Home, because of its history, location in London and subject matter is ideally placed to drive this progress.
 Young Futures is so important because it is about young people helping young people to find their voices and their feet and shape the direction of museum culture for the decades to come.'

 Will's LinkedIn profile

 'For me Young Futures is about connecting with my community in a meaningful way.
 I’m excited to get to be a part of bringing together fresh perspectives and ideas from young people with creative talents and passions.
 I can’t wait to see what the Young Futures initiative contributes to the Museum of the Home and to the wider community that the Museum belongs to.'